Luid425/lulu-movies/README.md

-# Movieland
+# Lulu Movies

-Movieland is a serach engine
+Lulu Movies is a film serach engine based on "The Open Movie Database".